 Once you’ve determined website goals and must-haves (refer to the first page of this guide) and come up with 3-5 website companies to evaluate, you’re ready to start comparing your options:

-- Follow the instructions in the spreadsheet to fill out company information.
+- Follow the instructions in the download to fill out company information.

-- Add rankings to the spreadsheet based on the following list of website considerations.
-You’ll assign a number from 1 to 5, with 5 meaning that a company really excels or meets your needs in a particular area.
+- Add rankings based on the following list of website considerations.
+You’ll assign a number from 1 to 5, with 5 meaning that a company really excels or meets your needs.

-- The spreadsheet will automatically calculate averages and each company’s total score.
+- The Matchmaker will automatically calculate averages and each company’s total score.
 The option with the highest score is the best fit based on your rankings.

 List of Website Considerations